Transferring Business Ownership to Employees

-As a generation of Baby Boomers gradually transitions from full-time work to pursue post-work adventures, those who own businesses are faced with transition decisions.
-Sell or transition to family members?
-Sell to an outside firm?
-Each year, many business owners opt to transfer ownership of their companies to current employees through an Employee Stock Ownership Plan (ESOP), providing an exit strategy and a path to retirement for business owners while returning some benefit to the employees and company.
+As a generation of Baby Boomers gradually transitions to pursue post-work adventures, those who own businesses are faced with transition decisions.
+Each year, many business owners transfer ownership of their companies to current employees through an Employee Stock Ownership Plan (ESOP), providing an exit strategy and a path to retirement for business owners while returning some benefit to the employees and company.

-The Employee Retirement Income Security Act, passed in 1974, formally established the ESOPs as a retirement plan.
-The latest 2020 data from the National Center for Employee Ownership (NCEO) show there are more than 6,600 ESOP companies in the United States with more than 14 million participants.
-On average, the United States gains about 250 ESOPs every year.
+The Employee Retirement Income Security Act passed in 1974 formally established the ESOPs as a retirement plan.
+The latest data from the National Center for Employee Ownership (NCEO) show there are almost 6,500 ESOP companies in the United States with 13.9 million participants.

 As outlined by the Internal Revenue Service (IRS), an ESOP is a qualified defined contribution plan like a 401(k).
-However, the plan contains stock of the company and the employees contribute none of their own funds to the plan.
+However, the plan contains company stock — employees contribute none of their own funds to the plan.
 Through an ESOP, a company creates an employee benefit by contributing tax-deductible shares of its own stock.
 Cash distributions to employees from the ESOP are usually tied to a vesting schedule and the employee can access a certain percentage of the shares for each year of service.
 After employees leave or retire, the company buys back the vested shares.

 At First Business Bank, our teams work with many closely held companies that transfer ownership through ESOPs.
 Throughout my career working with businesses, I've had the honor of working with several companies in various stages from those considering an ESOP to those with existing ESOP structures.
-Here are a few common questions I've run across.
+Here are a few common questions business leaders ask about ESOPs.

-Q: It looks like of the more than 6,000 ESOPs in the U.S., the Midwest has the highest percentage of ESOPs in the country.
+Q: The Midwest has the highest percentage of ESOPs in the country.
 Have you found it to be a popular choice of business owners to transfer ownership?
 Why?

 When business owners are in the first phase of selling, sometimes they take it to the general market to see if a competitor will buy it.
-In a good economy, sometimes that brings the owners their biggest payday.
+In a good economy, that can bring owners their biggest payday.
 However, it’s not the most friendly option for the existing management.
-As you can imagine, a competitor purchasing a company will look to cut expenses and reduce redundancy and employee base.
-So, in my experience, business owners typically move quickly to the second option.
+A competitor purchasing a company will look to cut expenses, reduce redundancy, and potentially cut employees.
+In my experience, business owners typically move quickly to a second option.

-Their second option is often reaching out to the key management team and saying, “Hey, are you guys able and willing to purchase the company?”
-Often they really want to, but sometimes they don’t have the ability to do that.
+Their second option is often reaching out to the key management team and saying, “Hey, do you want to purchase the company?”
+Often, they really want to, but sometimes they can’t financially do it.

-The third phase down this ESOP path is to retain value for the business owner while still retaining key staff.
-We often seen second or third-generation companies turning to ESOPs at key transition points.
+The third phase down this ESOP path is to preserve value for the business owner while retaining key staff.
+We often see second or third-generation companies turning to ESOPs at key transition points.
 It’s not everyone’s choice because sometimes business owners want and need the maximum value for their companies.
 But sometimes it’s more important to the value of the company to keep key management in place.

 Q: What types of companies should consider an ESOP ownership transition?
 Are there specific instances where it’s not a good idea?

-A: An ESOP is a good fit for most any company, but in my experience, it seems a better fit with companies that have very strong management in place.
-You’re comfortable having these folks run it and there’s a strong and consistent historical cash flow.
-That can help the valuation process.
-In my experience, it seems more challenging in a cyclical or seasonal business, but it can work.
-It’s much easier in a company that has a stable management team and predictable cash flow.
+A: An ESOP is a good fit for almost any company, but in my experience, it seems a better fit with companies that have very strong management in place.
+You’re comfortable having these folks run it and there’s strong and consistent historical cash flow, which can help the valuation process.
+In my experience, it’s more challenging for cyclical or seasonal businesses, but it can work.
+ESOPs are much easier to accomplish for a company with a stable management team and predictable cash flow.

 Q: What are some benefits of ESOPs for business owners and employees?